 - Has someone secured audio and video links and passcodes, and given needed permissions, to everyone in advance?
 Do you have sufficient bandwidth, ports, etc. to accommodate everyone?

-Videoconferencing, especially for times when witnessing nonverbal communication will contribute to the groups' overall objectives:
+This alternative makes sense, especially for times when witnessing nonverbal communication will contribute to the groups' overall objectives:

 - Repeat the checklist above, plus the following.